Cookie Settings

 Violation of PGA of Ontario Pace of Play Policy

-• First Offense – any player within a group exceeding the stipulated Time Par for the first time will incur a warning.
+• First Offence – any player within a group exceeding the stipulated Time Par for the first time will incur a warning.

 Click here to view Pace of Play Policy and Appeals Process